 In Singapore, adultery is one of the five grounds that can be used to prove a marriage has broken down irretrievably.

-In order to rely on adultery as a ground for divorce in Singapore, here are some things you should know:
+To rely on adultery as a ground for divorce in Singapore, here are some things you should know:

 1. There must be sexual intercourse